tklam/from-me-to-you/README.md

 ## Getting around NAT
 If your devices are behind NAT, you probably need a TURN server.
 You might want to try an open source TURN server called [Coturn](https://github.com/coturn/coturn).
 The TURN server acts as a relay to help the endpoint peers to exchange messages.
 Using it does not break the end-to-end encryption.

 The ports TCP 3478 and UDP 3478 of the server hosting the your TURN server have to be opened.
-Once you have set up the firewall and the TURN server, you can add and entry in *iceServers* in connection.js as follows:
+Once you have set up the firewall and the TURN server, you can add an entry in *iceServers* in connection.js as follows:
 ```
 {
       urls: "turn:some.server.com:3478",